In a Jam

-Summer just wasn't the summer with apricots to can, but an unlikely source came to her rescue.
+Summer just wasn't the same with apricots to can, but a sibling came to her rescue.

 I pushed aside the cans of mushrooms and olives in the pantry and peered into the back of the top shelf.

 That's where I kept my precious jars of homemade apricot jam so they couldn't get broken.
 Does anything taste better than a generous spoonful of the sweet and tangy homemade preserves slathered on whole wheat toast for breakfast?
 I don't think so!